HDFGroup/vol-log-based/doc/manual.md

 ## APIs
 ### Dataset APIs (H5D*)
-* H5Dread_n
+* H5Dread_n (did, mtype, n, starts, counts, dxplid, buf)
   + Read multiple blocks from a dataset.
+  + Analogous to the ncmpi_get_varn* APIs in PnetCDF.
+  + Equivalent to calling H5Dread n times with dataspace selection set to starts[i] and counts[i] on i-th call.
+  + Syntax
+    + H5Dread_n (did, mtype, n, starts, counts, dxplid, buf)
+      + IN did initial address of send buffer (choice)
+      + IN mtype number of elements in send buffer (non-negative integer)
-    + n - number of blocks.
+      + IN n number of blocks to read
-    + starts - starting coordinate of the blocks to read in the dataset dataspace.
+      + IN starts starting coordinate of the blocks to read in the dataset dataspace.
         + starts[i] - starting coordinate of the i-th block to read in the dataset dataspace.
-    + counts - the size of the blocks to read.
+      + IN counts the size of the blocks to read.
         + counts[i] - size of the i-th block to read.
+      + IN dxplid dataset transfer property list ID.
+      + OUT buf data read.
         + The data in buf is ordered according to the order of blocks.
         + Data for block i followed immediately by data for block i + 1.
-  + Analogous to the ncmpi_get_varn* APIs in PnetCDF.
-  + Equivalent to calling H5Dread n times with dataspace selection set to starts[i] and counts[i] on i-th call.
-  + Signature
+  + C binding
     ```
         herr_t H5Dread_n (hid_t did,
                         hid_t mem_type_id,